upper/upper.io/upper-docs/upper.io/v2/content/builder/index.md

 q.Where("id = ?
 OR id = ?", 5, 4) // Two place holders and two values.
 ```

-The above condition is a list of ORs and sometimes thing like that can be
+The above condition is a list of ORs and sometimes things like that can be
 rewritten into things like this:

 ```go